privet56/ngLoadOnScroll/README.md

   npm install primeicons --save
   ```
 #### Gotchas
-   * TODO: how to reset ele values on list-ele reuse?
-   * TODO: how to handle item height change?
+   * VirtualScroller: cannot handle item height change!
-   * Relative Size (eg. 100%) not possible > manual resize necessary
+   * VirtualScroller: relative Size (eg. 100%) not possible =>
+      <a href="src/app/primeng-scroll/primeng-scroll.component.ts">manual resize necessary</a>
+   * CSS size is large (PrimeNG makes more sense, when using several components)
+#### Cool
+   * DataView is auto-sized, so, no manual styling necessary

+## Q&A
+   * Q: How to reset list-element state on list-ele reuse?
+      * A: override @Input setter and reset internal state in it!

 ## Lib Sizes:
 1. visualize lib size to see, which lib is small enough